-- 1. Plug the female connector of the power cord into the power connector (AC connector) on the rear panel of the power supply.
-For the Q24, refer to section 1.3.1 Q24 Power supply.
-For the Q48, refer to section 1.3.2 Q48 Power supply. - 2.
+- 1. Plug the female connector of the power cord into the power connector (AC connector) on the rear panel of the power supply. - 2.
 Plug the male connector into an appropriate electrical socket.

 2.12.2 Connecting a Fibre Channel cable